Query using the universal results warehouse table

 Benchling now supports an external file integration with Box.
 Use the external data tool to connect your Box account, browse Box files directly in Benchling, and drag and drop files directly into Notebook entries.
-Learn more about configuring and using the external data tool here.

 Note: The new Box integration will be enabled for enterprise users September 14, 2020.
 If you would like this new feature enabled on your tenant, please contact firstname.lastname@example.org.

 Animated previews of GIFs attached to a Notebook entry

 Previously animated GIFs that were uploaded to a Notebook entry rendered a thumbnail that is not animated.

 Note: Entries exported as a PDF will have static GIFs.

 Benchling now supports exporting or converting annotations when exporting multi-part Genbank files in bulk.
 Previously, the options to “Export Annotation Colors” and “Convert Non-Standard Annotation Types” were only available when exporting a single sequence to .genbank format.

 Note: If the option to convert non-standard annotation types is chosen, annotation types will map to one of the standard feature types.
 If an annotation type cannot be mapped to a standard feature type, the annotation will be exported as a ‘misc_feature’.

 New codon optimization parameter: ‘Patterns to Reduce’

 Users can now enter in custom nucleotide patterns in the codon optimization tool to reduce usage of patterns throughout the entire sequence length or the coding strand only.
 A checkbox also allows the user to reduce usage of the reverse complement.
 Note: The pattern must consist of ATGC bases only and is case-insensitive.
 A common use case may be to reduce the presence of CG motifs.